-By the end of each Thursday for the next four weeks, you'll be expected to apply for one to five jobs depending on the week.
+By the end of each Thursday for the next four weeks, you'll be expected to apply for one to three jobs depending on the week.
 (See the end of this lesson for more details.)
-On Epicenter, you will send a link to the job posting as your submission along with a link to your Google Spreadsheet job tracker.
-Your job tracker will help you and your career coach keep track of every job that you’ve applied to, as well as your targeted resumes and cover letters.
+On Epicenter, you will send a link to the job posting as your submission along with a link to your Google Spreadsheet job tracker OR to this link (https://nomorecoverletter.com) if you used No More Cover Letter.
+Tracking your job applications will help you and your career coach keep track of every job that you’ve applied to, as well as your targeted resumes and cover letters.
 It’s important to keep your tracker updated every time you apply to a job, even after you graduate from Epicodus.

-Because the most common roadblock to getting hired is not applying for enough jobs, your Thursday job application requirements will gradually increase.
-This week we will ask for one job application.
-Next week and the week after, you will apply to two jobs, and then during week five of React you will be expected to apply to at least one job a day.
+Because the most common roadblock to getting hired is not applying for enough jobs, your Thursday job application requirements will be 8 jobs in total.
+This week we will ask for two job applications.
+Next week you will apply to three jobs.
+The week after you will apply to two jobs, and then during week five of React, you will be expected to apply to at least one job.
 Then, during the final week of class, you will be submitting your resumes and cover letters to internship companies for interviews.

 Before you write your application materials, find a job you'd like to apply for following this lesson on job boards.